arichornlover/YouTubeTweak-Downloads/README.md

 **Disclaimer 1:** uYouPlus-For-JB has not updated in a while so if there are any issues that YouTube changed using their servers (as usual) then contact ichitaso to update the repo.

-**Disclaimer 2:** if uYouPlusLegacy/uYouPlusExtra crashes then show me the crash log of the app and I'll see if i can fix it.
+**Disclaimer 2:** if uYouPlusExtra/uYouPlusExtraLTS crashes then show me the crash log of the app and I'll see if i can fix it.

-**uYou Disclaimer:** MiRO's uYou v16.42.3-2.1 has not been updated in a year which means there will be tons of bugs caused by a lot of YouTube changes so I will be marking this as Deprecated or Outdated.
-I suggest using uYouPlusExtra Legacy since it may help if there are any issues in future versions.
+**uYou Disclaimer:** MiRO's uYou Tweak has recently been updated to 2.3~1 as of Early 2023 which means some issues you had with uYou 2.1 should be resolved. but I can still suggest and update uYouPlusExtra LTS on uYou 2.1 until 16.42.3 ends support and since it may help if there are any issues in future YouTube or uYou versions.

 ----------------------------------
-## uYouPlus-Downloads Status
+## uYouPlusExtra-Downloads Status

 <p align="center">
     <img src="https://img.shields.io/badge/Platform-iOS%20%7C%20iPadOS%2014.0%2B-yellow" alt="Badge"/>